 We also developed another group called the De Facto American Support Group.
 This group is composed of students, both in high school and college, who are undocumented, DACA recipients, and citizen allies.
 They provide education, resources, and emotional support to others who are in the pursuit of the American Dream.

 De facto is Latin for "the fact is," so "de facto American" means "the fact is American" Therefore, the fact is, we are American.
 The De Factos, for short, are students from different backgrounds who are American.
 They were raised here, speak English, most times better than their native language, and are just as American as any other student you come across.

-These young men and women are activists, too.
-They meet the first Monday of the month in the evening.
-During those meetings, they plan panel discussions, rallies, fundraisers, and immigration news.
 If you would like to be part of the group or would like to invite them to speak at an event, please contact us.